Cascades leisure centre

 “And that is all before we even begin to consider the scale of the work required to address changes needed to help us achieve our goal of becoming a net zero Borough by 2030.
 Given the buildings are more than 30 years old, those works are likely to be extensive and expensive.”

-Cllr Burden added the layout of the centre also had to be taken into consideration which, because of the way it was developed in phases, was far from ideal and didn’t lend itself to major refurbishment and remodelling, the cost of which in itself would run into the tens of millions of pounds.
+The layout of the centre had to be taken into consideration, because of the way it was developed in phases, was far from ideal.
+It didn’t lend itself to major refurbishment and remodelling, the cost of which would run into the tens of millions of pounds.

-Work already identified includes an extensive overhaul of the water flumes; ageing poolside changing areas that require substantial work which would see them closed for a substantial period of time; and the complete replacement of the main pool plant.
+Work already identified includes an extensive overhaul of the water flumes.
+The ageing poolside changing areas require substantial work.
+This would see them closed for a long period of time. the complete replacement of the main pool plant.

 He went on: “While it will, of course, cost more to build a new leisure centre, the feasibility study is clear that this should be balanced against the significant benefits starting with a blank sheet of paper will bring in terms of designing a more modern and rationally designed building, with the greater capacity for generating income that will bring.”

-Cabinet’s decision on Monday evening gives officers the authority, in consultation with the Leader of the council, to take all necessary practical, financial and legal actions required to deliver the leisure centre within agreed budgets.
+This decision gives council officers, in consultation with the Leader, to take all necessary practical, financial, and legal actions required to deliver the leisure centre within agreed budgets.

-Cllr Shane Mochrie-Cox, Gravesham Borough Council’s Cabinet Member for Community and Leisure, said the ambition was the new Cascades would be a leisure centre boasting regional facilities, particularly the new 6-8 lane swimming pool.
+Cllr Shane Mochrie-Cox, Member for Community and Leisure, said the ambition was the new Cascades would be a leisure centre boasting regional facilities, particularly the new 6-8 lane swimming pool.

 Cllr Mochrie-Cox said: “This is not just about providing a top-line, regional leisure centre for the enjoyment of local people.

 “As a council we are committed to addressing the very real health inequalities in our Borough.
-There are many strands to doing that, including making quality health and leisure facilities widely available and affordable, and working with partners to support and safeguard vulnerable residents by being proactive in addressing healthy living issues that might be affecting them.
+There are many strands, including making quality health and leisure facilities widely available and affordable.
+Working with partners to support and safeguard vulnerable residents by being proactive in addressing healthy living issues that might be affecting them.

 “All of these things will be possible from a new, purpose built and carefully designed leisure centre.